CNN Checkout Channel: Background

 CNN Checkout Channel was first announced in September 1990 as a joint venture between the marketing firm ActMedia, who provided a startup cost of nearly $70 million, and CNN, who provided content for the service.
 Turner Broadcasting System would have an option to acquire an equity stake.
 Turner operated Checkout Channel through its Turner Private Networks subsidiary, which also operated CNN Airport Network.

 The service was conceptualized by Richard Larsen, an MIT professor of queueing theory; he explained that "waiting in a supermarket checkout line is something we all experience daily.
 We're hassled by high levels of stress and frustration.
 It's a subtle form of imprisonment, but the Checkout Channel changes empty time to informative and productive time."
 CNN Checkout Channel was initially trialed at a Kroger location in Detroit.
 For its wider roll-out, it was introduced at stores in markets such as Atlanta, Charlotte, Columbus, Los Angeles, New York City, Philadelphia, Providence, and San Jose.
 Acme Markets, A&P, Finast, and Kroger served as partner chains for the service.

 The CNN Checkout Channel broadcast blocks of news programming, interspersed with commercial advertising.
 National advertising packages with exclusivity in certain product segments were sold in quarterly and yearly packages.
 ActMedia president Wayne LoCurto explained that advertising rates for CNN Checkout Channel were comparable to those of traditional daytime television.
 Among the launch advertisers were Coca-Cola, Campbell's, Ford Motor Company, Kraft, Kimberly Clark, and Walt Disney World.
 The service also covered the costs of installation and equipment (such as televisions and the satellite system), and participating stores received a cut of advertising revenue.

 The launch of CNN Checkout Channel was meant to provide another platform for CNN content besides television at home; Turner Private Networks vice president Scott Weiss explained that "I think we are reacting to what we believe is an insatiable appetite in our generation for information.
 They want it live.
 They want it now, on an instant basis."
 ActMedia had predicted that CNN Checkout Channel would operate in at least 5,000 stores by 1992, offering at least 60 million impressions per-week.
 However, by 1993, CNN Checkout Channel was only available at a total of 840 stores covering 17 markets.

+But, CNN Checkout Channel is now considered lost media.